-Note that the DRS control both the transmitter and receiver.
+Note that DRS control both the transmitter and receiver.
 If DRS changes states while the modem is receiving a preamble, data, or a turn-off sequence, the state of the receiver is unknown until the carrier drops and a new preamble is received.
-We recommend that the DRS does not change states until both the local and remote modems' transmitters are in the idle state.
+We recommend that DRS do not change states until both the local and remote modems' transmitters are in the idle state.
 When they are, both the local and remote modems' DRS signal should change states.